kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 			F-statistic:  1069 on 1 and 251 DF,  p-value: < 2.2e-16

 	#.
 This predictive model allows us to achieve better control of the vapour pressure, because we can predict it from temperature (measured in real-time), rather than wait several hours for the laboratory vapour pressure value.
 The slope coefficient is -0.331, and since no units were given, I can't expect any in your solution; however one should report the units, which is this case would be units of pressure divided by units temperature (e.g. psi/K).
 What this means, in terms of feedback control of the vapour pressure is that we must decrease the temperature to raise the vapour pressure.
 This is important when tuning the feedback control loop in 2 ways: (a) firstly, the the sign of the gain in the feedback controller (i.e. negative gain) must be the same as the process gain to achieve a stable feedback loop, (b) the magnitude of the slope provides an estimate of how sensitive the vapour pressure is to temperature.
 For example: do we have to add a large amount of energy into the distillation column to achieve a smallish reduction in vapour pressure?
-The answer of course depends heavily on the units, which I omitted to provide.
+The answer depends heavily on the units, which I omitted to provide.

 	#.
 These are reported in the above software output: (a) the residual IQR is 2.00 - (-2.38) = 4.38 units of vapour pressure, while (b) the median residual is close to zero, as expected.